wrattler/wrattler/docs/guides/plugins.md

 bugs.

-The implementation of `render` is not too complicated, but it is quite long, because it creates a lot of user interfacce.
+The implementation of `render` is not too complicated, but it is quite long, because it creates a lot of user interface.
 It generates an `<ul>` list with all the frames in scope and then `input` for specifying the new name.
 It also generates two buttons - `Rebind` button and `Evaluate` button - which we will discuss shortly.